cchristner/tldr-ag.github.io/docs/_posts/2024-06-06-biomanufacturing.md

 Now, it would be very difficult for me to give an overall picture of biomanufacturing - there's simply too much for me to learn, understand, and regurgitate back in this article.
 Given my background in banking and finance, I thought the best way for me to learn is focus on a few tech companies/startups that are looking to solve problems in the space.
 I want to begin to understand the science behind the tech they've developed and what is the impact on the industry.

 The first company I wanted to cover is [Prolific Machines](https://www.prolific-machines.com/).
+Recently, the company is in the Food Tech news recently for raising $55 million in a funding round.
+On the surface, what they do seems more like Sci-Fi than real science.
+Their technology adds proteins to cells that are used to manufacture things like ingredients in infant formula and vaccines.